Jasminum multipartitum: Distribution

 This is one of approximately ten species of Jasmine that occur in South Africa.
 Native to Mozambique, Zimbabwe, Eswatini and South Africa, Starry Wild Jasmine is naturally found in the woodlands of the Eastern Cape and Kwazulu Natal, as well as inland as far as Johannesburg.

 Etymology

-'Jasminum' is a Latinized form of the Arabic word, 'yasemin' for sweetly scented plants.
+'Jasminum' is a Latinized form of the Persian word, 'yasemin' for sweetly scented plants.

+Latin species name multipartitus means divided into several or many parts, referring to the shape of the flower; it comes from multi- + partitus, past participle of partire 'to divide', from part-, pars 'part'.